Home Care Packages Program

 The Government pays for the bulk of aged care in Australia by paying subsidies and supplements for care to providers.
 However, consumers may be asked to contribute towards the cost of their care if they can afford to do so.

 On 1 July 2014, the way fees for Home Care Packages are calculated changed.

 Read about changes to home care packages as part of the Australian Government’s broader aged care reform agenda, including Increasing Choice in Home Care, implemented on 27 February 2017.

-Find out other requirements of the home care packages program, including the home care agreement, payment frequency of fees, refund of fees, individualised budget and monthly statement and unspent funds.
+Find out other requirements of the home care packages program, including the home care agreement, payment of fees, refund of fees, package budget and monthly statement and unspent funds.